whitequark/sublime-ocp-index/README.md

 ## OPAM Configuration

 This plugin uses `ocp-index -I <folder>` to enable searching local project libraries.
-If instead you are using libraries in OPAM, the use of `-I` disables the default ocp-index behaviour to search for and use the OPAM main directory.
+If instead you are using libraries in OPAM, the use of `-I` disables the default ocp-index behaviour of searching for and use the OPAM main directory.
 To switch to showing OPAM libraries in autocomplete results, use the following setting:

-    "autocomplete-local-ocaml-packages": false
+    "sublime_ocp_index_include_local_packages": false

 This can be applied globally in your user settings, or overridden in a `.sublime-project` file.